 - Integrate effective interprofessional communication and collaboration into professional nursing practice.

 - Improve population health through health promotion and disease prevention.

 - Integrate behaviors that reflect nursing values and professional standards into practice.

 Program Delivery Options

 The RN Upward Mobility option is designed as a baccalaureate degree completion for registered nurses who completed a diploma or associate degree nursing program.
 Curriculum includes on-line courses and clinical practicums in the RN’s geographic area.
 Due to individual state Board of Nursing practicum requirements, out-of-state students are strongly encouraged to contact the RN Upward Mobility advisor.

 Interested RNs are encouraged to contact the RN Upward Mobility office for individual advising.
-Students should refer to the NursingCAS website for directions to complete the application.

 Admission Application Dates